marketempower/axiomtheme.com/content/about.md

 +++
 title = "About"
-caption = "Caption.
-Lorem est tota propiore conpellat pectoribus de pectora summo." feature = "image/page-default.webp" summary = "About.
-Lorem est tota propiore conpellat pectoribus de pectora summo."
+caption = "Capturing the sunset.
+Sedona, AZ" feature = "image/page-default.webp" summary = "About"
 +++

 Axiom is a powerful, high performance, modular Hugo theme, designed to make the readers of your content and the search engines happy.